-For example, using basic rate tax relief (higher rate tax payers will get more), here’s how contributions could change if you’re currently paying £24 per month:
+For example, using basic rate tax relief, here’s how contributions would work if you pay £40 per month:

-How you’ll receive tax relief depends on how your contributions are taken from your pay – before or after tax.
+How you receive tax relief depends on how your employer deducts your pension contributions from your pay – before or after tax.

 What happens next?

-The next increase will happen on 6 April 2019.
-Your employer may write to you to tell you about the change before it happens.
+The increase occurred on 6 April 2019.
+Your employer may have written to you to tell you about the change.

-You won’t need to do anything – your company payroll will make the changes for you.
+You won’t need to do anything – your employer will make the changes for you.

 How much you pay now, and in the future

-Employees and employers both pay more as a minimum, into members’ workplace pensions – which means members also get more tax relief on their pension contributions.
+You and your employer may both pay more into your workplace pension – meaning you get more tax relief on your pension contributions.